hypherionmc/fdd-docs/features/custom_embeds.md

 order: d
 ---

-!!!warning Online Config Editor
+!!!warning Online Embed Editor
-You can edit your config files, using our online config editor at https://editor.firstdark.dev.
-Alternatively, use the `sdconfigeditor` command in your console to edit your config live on the server, using the web interface.
-!!!
+You can edit, build and visualize embeds with our new Online Embed Editor, found at https://editor.firstdark.dev/embed_editor !!!

 Simple Discord Link now allows you to customize the layout of embeds, used for various messages.